 Nationally, the Episcopal Church has several social justice offices.
 Episcopal Migration Ministries works to ensure immigrants and refugees are treated with dignity and respect.
 The Episcopal Public Policy Network gives each of us an easy way to become aware of public policy issues that Episcopalians care about and to send advocacy letters to our elected representatives.
 We encourage everyone to go to this web page and sign up!
 And please visit the Episcopal Peace and Justice Ministries web page to learn about all the other ways the church works to change systems.

-If you have a passion for doing more than outreach, please visit us, call the church office, or send an email.
+If you have a passion for doing more outreach, please visit us, call the church office, or send an email.
 We welcome you!